aahmetdemir/VFS/README.md

 ![VFS MANIQA of Video125](assets/video_125_maniqa_VFS.png)

-*Figure 2:* Facial regions from a sample frame of a pristine video125 and its manipulated versions, with VFS scores computed via MANIQA.
+*Figure 2:* Facial regions from a sample frame of a real video125 and its manipulated versions, with VFS scores computed via MANIQA.

 ### Dataset Acknowledgement